GameDotPlay/RaceAdmin/README.md

 A tool for tracking iRacing incidents and recommending/throwing full course cautions.

 ## Quick Hints
-* Any of the numeric input fields can be set to zero to completely disable the related functionality.
 * You must be a session admin in order for this tool to function as intended since incidents for all cars are only reported at the end of a race to non-admins.